 The side streets on the east side of the High Street lead down to the riverside and are a focal point for much of Stockton’s history.
 Stockton began as an Anglo-Saxon settlement on high ground on the banks of the Tees and was the home to a manor house located in this area.

 The meaning of the name Stockton, which was originally called ‘Stoctun’ cannot be pinned down with certainty as ‘stoc’ can have more than one meaning.
-It could mean ‘enclosure made of logs’, or perhaps the estate belonging to a religious house or ‘stocc’ – the religious house being the monastery of Durham Cathedral.
+It could mean ‘enclosure made of logs’, or perhaps the estate belonging to a religious house or ‘stocc’.
 Or, more simply, it could mean ‘outlying farm’.
 In early times Stockton was part of a large medieval estate dating back to Anglo-Saxon times and this estate included Carlton and Norton with which Stockton had close associations.

 In 1249, a Bishop of Durham called Nicholas Farnham who had suffered from illness resigned and retired to the manor at Stockton for the rest of his days for contemplation.

 During the time of Bishop Kellaw (1311-1316), the manor was rebuilt but in 1325 Stockton was attacked and destroyed by the Scots and presumably the manor house suffered at their hands.
 At what date the manor house was fortified is not known though it was first referred to as a castle in 1376.
 In that year a John De Carrow (Carew) attacked the castle and abducted a boy called John Seton (of wealthy background) who was a ward of the bishop.

 The Bishops of Durham also owned castles at Bishop MIddleham near Sedgefield and at Durham City and of course later at Bishop Auckland.
 The twelfth century castle at Bishopton to the west of Stockton belonged to a Roger Conyers but the manor was granted by the Bishop of Durham.